Agent Attention: On the Integration of Softmax and Linear Attention: Experiments

 \subsection{Ablation Study}

 In this section, we ablate the key components in our agent attention module to verify the effectiveness of these designs.
 We report the results on ImageNet-1K classification based on Agent-Swin-T.

-\textbf{Agent attention, agent bias and DWC.} We first assess the effectiveness of our agent attention's three key designs.
-We substitute Softmax attention in Swin-T with vanilla linear attention, followed by a gradual introduction of agent attention, agent bias, and DWC to create Agent-Swin-T. As depicted in \cref{tab:ablation_agent_bias_dwc}, the inclusion of these three designs led to respective accuracy gains of 1.2, 2.1, and 1.5.
+\textbf{Ablation on key designs.} We substitute Softmax attention in Swin-T with vanilla linear attention, followed by a gradual introduction of agent attention, agent bias, and DWC to create Agent-Swin-T. The results are depicted in \cref{tab:ablation_agent_bias_dwc}.
+Three key findings emerge: (1) Agent attention boosts accuracy by 1.2, proving its effectiveness.
+(2) Agent bias serves as an effective position embedding for agent attention, similar to RPE in Swin.
+(3) DWC is a crucial complement to unlock the capabilities of agent attention.
+When applying DWC to Swin-T, a modest gain of 0.3 is observed.
+In contrast, with DWC preserving feature diversity, agent attention delivers a much better result (+1.5).

-\textbf{The type of agent tokens.} As discussed in \cref{sec:agent_attn}, agent tokens can be acquired through various methods.
-As a showcase, we roughly categorize agent tokens into two types: static and dynamic.
-The former sets agent tokens as learnable parameters, while the latter uses pooling to acquire agent tokens.
-As illustrated in \cref{tab:ablation_agent_type}, dynamic agent tokens yield better results.

 \textbf{Ablation on number of agent tokens.} The model's computation complexity can be modulated by varying the number of agent tokens.
-As shown in \cref{tab:ablation_agent_num}, we observe that judiciously reducing the number of agent tokens in the model's shallower layers has no adverse effect on performance.
-However, reducing agent tokens in deeper layers results in performance degradation.
+As shown in \cref{tab:ablation_agent_num}, shallower layers of the model have simple semantics, and judiciously decreasing the number of agent tokens in these layers does not adversely affect performance.
+In contrast, deeper layers have rich semantics, and reducing agent tokens in these layers leads to performance degradation.
+Hence, our design principle is using fewer agent tokens in the model's shallow layers to reduce computation complexity and more agent tokens in the deep layers to better represent rich semantics.
+This aligns with the stripe width design principle in CSwin~\cite{cswin}.

-\textbf{Agent attention at different stages.} We substitute Softmax attention with our agent attention at different stages.
-As depicted in \cref{tab:ablation_BBAA}, substituting the first three stages results in a performance gain of 1.3, while replacing the final stage marginally decreases overall accuracy.
-We attribute this outcome to the larger resolutions in the first three stages, which are more conducive to agent attention module with a global receptive field.
+\textbf{Comparison with Other Linear Attention.} We conduct a comparison of our agent attention with other linear attention methods using DeiT-T and Swin-T. As depicted in \cref{tab:other_la}, substituting the Softmax attention employed by DeiT-T and Swin-T with various linear attention methods usually results in notable performance degradation.
+Remarkably, our models outperform all other methods as well as the Softmax baseline.